esteinig/sketchy/README.md

 ### Screening function

-`Sketchy` primarily uses a screening of the reference sketch containment in the provided read set wrapping `Mash`.
+`Sketchy` can use the screening function of `Mash` to rapidly infer genotypes from a completed set of reads.
 I tend to use this function for quick and easy genomic neighbor type screening on many isolates.
 Screening with `Mash` uses the winner-takes-all strategy and `Sketchy` simply links the matches with the genotype data provided in the reference database.

 ```
 sketchy screen -f test.fastq -d saureus -p